viraptor/reverse-interview/README.md

 # The Team

 - How is the work organised?
 Do you use any issue tracking system like JIRA / Trello?
+- Do you have product backlog system?
+How do you govern it?
 - How does the intra/inter-team communication typically work?
 - How are differences of opinions resolved?
 - Who sets the priorities / schedule?